|

 (N.Y.S.
 Regulations)

-Whose operator is intoxicated or has his ability to operate impaired by alcohol or drugs.
+• When an operator is intoxicated or has his/her ability to operate is impaired by alcohol or drugs.

-By a person under age of 18 who does not possess a boating safety certificate.
+• When an operator under age 18 does not possess a boating safety certificate.

-With a child under age 12 on board that is not wearing a life jacket (P.F.D.) and who is not within a fully enclosed cabin.
+• When a child under age 12 is not wearing a life jacket (P.F.D.) and who is not within a fully enclosed cabin.

 No personal watercraft shall be operated: